-A multisensory room can be incredibly beneficial to an autistic person.
-Featuring a combination of monitored lighting, selected auditory systems, and specialized furniture, it can provide the perfect space for developing communication skills and thought processes.
+Multisensory rooms can be incredibly beneficial to an autistic person.
+Featuring a combination of sensory lights for autism, selected auditory systems, and specialized furniture, it can provide the perfect space for developing communication skills and thought processes.

 Designing your room

 Hyposensitive individuals will experience the understimulation of one or more of their senses.
 They will struggle to receive sufficient sensory input from their environment, causing them to seek it through activities such as rocking (balance), listening to loud music (auditory), or hitting things (tactile).
 To help get the most from their multisensory room session, we would recommend investing in our Superactive or IRiS sensory equipment which is designed to stimulate.

 Other autistic people may experience hypersensitivity, making them prone to sensory overload.
 To provide the best experience for a hypersensitive adult or child, browse our range of calming sensory products.

 All our Superactive and IRiS products can also be used in calming mode, making them an excellent choice for rooms that are designed for people of varying abilities.